pfefferle/node-webmention-testendpoint/readme.md

-# WebMention Test Endpoint
+# Webmention Test Endpoint

-A tool to test your [WebMention](http://indiewebcamp.com/webmention) client.
+A tool to test your [Webmention](https://www.w3.org/TR/webmention/) client.
 Generates a demo-post and a demo-endpoint to test if your client parses the webmention-endpoint correctly and to check if the ping body is transmitted correctly.

 Be sure to also test the [node-webmention-testpinger](https://github.com/voxpelli/node-webmention-testpinger) of [@voxpelli](https://github.com/voxpelli)